cavalen/aolab-azure/README.md

 ## :heavy_exclamation_mark: DELETING THE LAB :heavy_exclamation_mark:
 At the end of the Lab do not forget to delete the resources created to avoid unwanted charges.

-You can delete the Lab using a provided Ansible Playbook or manually deleting the Resource Group in the Azure Portal
+You can delete the Lab using the provided Ansible Playbook or manually deleting the Resource Group in Azure Portal

 Go to `./aolab-azure/deploy-lab` and run: